Wildcard Risks & Mitigation

 }

-Explains: Shows Nginx configuration that validates origin regex, reflects it safely, and sets Vary to prevent shared caching.
+This Nginx configuration validates the origin regex, reflects it safely, and sets Vary to prevent shared caching.

 Dynamic Origin Validation vs Static Wildcards